IBM/kafka-quickstart-workshop/part2/README.md

 ## Data Retention

-One main caracteristic of Kafka is that messages are not deleted once consumed but instead they are persisted.
+One main characteristic of Kafka is that messages are not deleted once consumed but instead they are persisted.
 This allows data to be consumed by many consumers and also enables consumers to reprocess data if needed.

 As storage is not unlimited, retention limits can be specified to determine when to delete records.
 Because we did not specify configurations when we created our topic, default values were applied.
 Let's describe our topic again to check what these are: